Radionuclides

 Monitoring Radioactivity in the UK

-The major producers of radioactive waste in the UK are required to monitor the environment around their premises.
+Major producers of radioactive waste in the UK are required to monitor the environment around their premises.
 The Environment Agency, the Food Standards Agency, the Northern Ireland Environment Agency and the Scottish Environment Protection Agency work together on monitoring programmes to measure radioactivity in the environment and in food.
-Their results are brought together annually in the Radioactivity in Food and the Environment (RIFE) report.
-The risk to public health of any radioactivity detected is assessed in the report.

 More information about radioactivity in food can be found in this Food Standards Agency page; the latest RIFE report is available here.